dynamsoft-docs/label-recognition-docs/introduction/index.md

 # Overview of Dynamsoft Label Recognition

 Dynamsoft Label Recognition (DLR) is an SDK designed to recognize meaningful zonal text or symbols in an image (Label).
-Common scenarios include price tags in supermarkets, inventory labels in warehouses, VIN codes on car windshield, driver licenses and ID cards, etc.
+Common scenarios include price tags in supermarkets, inventory labels in warehouses, VIN codes on car windshields, driver licenses, and ID cards, etc.

 DLR powers your software development from the following aspects:
-- introduces `Reference Region` feature to reduce the difficulty of specifying ROI.
+- Introduces `Reference Region` feature to reduce the difficulty of specifying ROI.
-- creates `Inferece Area` concept to effectively calculate the target label position by utilizing fixed relative position characteristics between text blocks, particularlly for key-value pairs.
+- Creates the `Inference Area` concept to effectively calculate the target label position by utilizing fixed relative position characteristics between text blocks, particularly for key-value pairs.
-- innovates a text recognition engine combines the advantages of CNN(Convolutional Neural Networks) models and traditional image feature extraction.
+- Innovates a text recognition engine that combines the advantages of CNN(Convolutional Neural Networks) models and traditional image feature extraction.
-- supports extensible regular expressions to improve the accuracy of text recognition.
+- Supports extensible regular expressions to improve the accuracy of text recognition.
-- designs a variety of processing modes at different algorithm stages to maintain great scalability.
+- Designs a variety of processing modes at different algorithm stages to maintain great scalability.

-With our SDK, you can create customizable text detection and recognition software with enterprise-grade performance to meet your business needs.
+With DLR, you can create customizable text detection and recognition software with enterprise-grade performance to meet your business needs.

 ## Key Features

 ### Reference Region
 The `Reference Region` is an important feature of DLR.
-It can greatly reduce the difficulty of specifying ROI for users.
-Generally, a label is not fixed in a certain position, but may be located in or around some characteristic areas.
+It can greatly reduce the difficulty of ROI localization.
+Generally, a label is not fixed in a certain position, but we could utilize some characteristic areas around the target label to locate it.
 The reference region may utilize the features such as foreground and background colors, straight lines, textures, or barcodes around the label.

 A reference region could be:
 - A predefined region with absolute or relative coordinates known in advance.
 - A barcode region.
-- A predetect region according background colour, foreground colour etc.
+- A pre-detect region according to the background colour, foreground colour, etc.

 The position of a label (also called text area) is specified by percentage coordinates relative to the reference region.
 The relationship between the reference region and the label is shown in the figure below.
 <div align="center">